After-Shock/Cloudbox-wiki/Pushover.md

    - [iOS](https://pushover.net/clients/ios)
    - Desktop PC: [Pullover](https://github.com/cgrossde/Pullover) (free, open source, multi platform client, and my personal favorite).
 You can also get the via browser desktop notifications (i.e. Chrome, Firefox, Safari).

-1. Your User Key (click the Pushover logo at the top left to take you there once your signed in).
+1. Your User Key

+   - Once your signed in, click the Pushover logo at the top left to take you there.

 1. Application API Token (one per app)